What is a governor?

 You must be a member in one of these constituencies to stand.
 This means you must either live in the geographical area or be a patient, or the carer of a patient using Trust services (within the last 10 years).

-Public Daventry and South Northants – two vacancies
+- Daventry and South Northamptonshire - 1 seat

-Members in these constituencies will have received a notice of election (which is on the documents section), this lists the instructions of how to stand.
+Members in these constituencies will receive a notice of election (which is on the documents section), this lists the instructions of how to stand.

 You must be eligible for one of the above constituencies if you wish to stand in these elections.

-If seats are contested, voting will commence on Friday 22 March 2024.
-If you live in a constituency with a contested seat, and were a member of NHFT before 8 March 2024, you will be contacted about how to vote, and can find out more about all the candidates nominated in your constituency, and details about how to vote, at www.cesvotes.com/NHFT2024.
-Voting will close on 18 April 2024.
+If seats are contested, voting will commence on TBC.
+If you live in a constituency with a contested seat, and are a member of NHFT, you will be contacted about how to vote, and can find out more about all the candidates nominated in your constituency, and details about how to vote, at www.cesvotes.com/NHFT2025.

 Submit online nomination to stand as a Governor